Get a renewable energy project approved

 To build a wind power, solar power or bio-energy project on Ontario Crown land and/or private land, you need to follow the application and approvals process in the Renewable Energy Approvals regulation.

-Renewable Energy Approvals are administered by the Ministry of the Environment and Climate Change under the Environmental Protection Act.
+Renewable Energy Approvals are administered by the Ministry of the Environment, Conservation and Parks under the Environmental Protection Act.

 The ministry helps make project-specific decisions that may impact your application.
 Alongside the Renewable Energy Approvals process, you need to follow the ministry’s related requirements and guidelines.